rust-lang/book/second-edition/src/ch15-02-deref.md

 The result is the value in `self.audio`.
 The reason `deref` returns a reference that we then have to dereference, rather than just returning a value directly, is because of ownership: if the `deref` method directly returned the value instead of a reference to it, the value would be moved out of `self`.
-We don't want to take ownership of `my_favorite_song.audio` in this case and most cases where we use the dereference operator.
+We don’t want to take ownership of `my_favorite_song.audio` in this case and most cases where we use the dereference operator.

 Note that replacing `*` with a call to the `deref` method and then a call to `*` happens once, each time the `*` is used.
 The substitution of `*` does not recurse infinitely.
-That's how we end up with data of type `Vec<u8>`, which matches the `vec![1, 2, 3]` in the `assert_eq!` in Listing 15-7.
+That’s how we end up with data of type `Vec<u8>`, which matches the `vec![1, 2, 3]` in the `assert_eq!` in Listing 15-7.

 ### Implicit Deref Coercions with Functions and Methods